Written CairoVolt Warranty Delivery Within Egypt

 How Many Full Charges Does a 20000mAh Power Bank Actually Give iPhone 17 Pro Max?
 The Numbers

 The seller promised 5 charges.
 The ad said 4.
 Settings will surprise you with less than 3.
-We tested 5 different 20,000mAh power banks with iPhone 17 Pro Max — the complete real numbers.
+We ran the math from published specs for 5 different 20,000mAh power banks with iPhone 17 Pro Max — the complete real numbers.

 May 19, 20267 min readCairoVolt Team